AsoboStudio/glTF-Blender-IO-MSFS/README.md

    Enable the addon by checking the checkbox.
    Close the preferences dialog

-Migration of Legacy blend file MSFS Material types/modes to ASOBO exporter MSFS Material types/Modes
+Migration of Legacy blend file MSFS Material types/modes
 ========================================================

 Every effort has been made to allow legacy blend files to be used by this exporter.